-Location pages are a way to expand your company’s reach and increase the revenue your business makes.
+Location pages are an aspect of local search engine optimization to expand your company’s reach and increase the revenue your business makes.

 Why be tied down to one location if your company is capable of doing more business in more cities?
 It’s a similar concept to setting up franchise locations except your using web properties to stake your claim in other cities.

 Location pages share similar characteristics that allow them to rank highly.
 To see your location page rise in the search results, address the following areas: